Jude-Cromarty/randomProjects/README.md

 - Gun Game: An first person endless runner based in space where you have to shoot obstacles to progress (Mobile)
 - When The World Falls Down: hit pigs to make the fall out of the sky (Mobile)

-A collection of most of the unity scripts I've ever made
+A collection of most of the unity scripts I've ever used

+if need be you can contact me at Judecromarty2@gmail.com or on LinkedIn at https://www.linkedin.com/in/jude-cromarty-137668221/